 SBA 8(a) Program – Sole Source Government Contracts

-Did you know the federal government is required by law to provide opportunities for minority owned small businesses?
-Through special sole source programs, including the Small Business Association (SBA) 8(a) program, small business owners have exclusive access to opportunities and assistance.
+Did you know that the government is required by law to provide opportunities for small businesses?
+Through special sole source programs for small businesses, including the Small Business Association (SBA) 8(a) program, small business owners have exclusive access to opportunities and assistance.

 What Are the Benefits of the 8(a) Program?